MockbaTheBorg/RunCPM/readme.md

 * **when using user areas** - Create subfolders under the executable folder named "A", "B", "C" and so on, for each disk drive you intend to use, each one of these folders will be one disk drive, and under folder "A" create a subfolder named "0".
 This is the user area 0 of disk A:, extract the contents of A.ZIP package into this "0" subfolder.
 The "user" command will automatically create other user area subfolders, "1", "2", "3" ... as they are selected.
 Subfolders for the users 10 to 15 are created as letters "A" to "F".
 * **when not using user areas** - Create subfolders under the executable folder named "A", "B", "C" and so on, for each disk drive you intend to use, each one of these folders will be one disk drive, and only user 0 is available.
 The "user" command to select user areas will be ignored.
 Extract the contents of the A.ZIP package into the "A" subfolder.

+Using user areas is the default, and it is the recommended setting, as this is what CP/M 2.2 does.

 All the letters for folders/subfolders and file names should be kept in uppercase, to avoid any issues of case-sensitive filesystems compatibility.
 CP/M only supported 16 disk drives: A: to P:, so creating other letters above P won't work, same goes for user areas above 15 (F).